Amanuel085/wireframing/README.md

 ### 4. Functionality
 Indicates interactive components like dropdowns, modals, sliders, and forms.
 These elements are often represented with annotations or simple shapes.
 **Example:** A checkout wireframe might include a form with input fields for payment details and a “Confirm Booking” button, showing how the user completes the process.

+##  Types of Wireframes

+Wireframes come in different levels of detail depending on the stage of the design process and the goals of the team.
+The two most common types are **low-fidelity** and **high-fidelity** wireframes.

+### 🔹 Low-Fidelity Wireframes
+These are basic, often hand-drawn or grayscale digital sketches that focus on layout, structure, and user flow.
+They avoid detailed styling and are used early in the design process to explore ideas quickly.

+**Used for:**
+- Brainstorming and ideation
+- Early stakeholder feedback
+- Rapid iteration and layout testing

+**Characteristics:**
+- Simple shapes and placeholders
+- Minimal or no color
+- Limited text and interaction detail

+### 🔸 High-Fidelity Wireframes
+These are polished, detailed representations that closely resemble the final product.
+They include accurate spacing, typography, colors, and sometimes interactive elements.

+**Used for:**
+- Developer handoff
+- Usability testing
+- Final design approval

+**Characteristics:**
+- Precise layout and styling
+- Real content and UI components
+- Often created in tools like Figma or Adobe XD

+##  Wireframe Classification

+**Type of Wireframe Used Here:**
+The wireframes created and documented in this repository are primarily **low-fidelity**.
+They are focused on structure, layout, and user flow for early-stage planning and requirement analysis.
+These wireframes help clarify functionality and navigation before moving into detailed design.